• Skip to primary navigation

 hand holding a half eaten crumpet

 So when I saw that Warburtons released their iconic recipe I knew I had to try it myself.
-The first time I made these was with my mom, we were both shocked it had taken us so many years to make them for ourselves.
+The first time I made this homemade crumpet recipe was with my mom, we were both shocked it had taken us so many years to make them for ourselves.
 So easy and so delicious.
 I adjusted the Warburtons recipe to use one standard American packet of yeast, 2 ¼ teaspoons.
-This recipe makes 12 crumpets using a 3.5-inch ring, I tried using 3-inch rings and we felt they were just too small.
+This recipe makes 12 traditional crumpets using a 3.5-inch ring, I tried using 3-inch rings and we felt they were just too small.

 butter spread on to a crumpet served on a white plate next to a cup of coffee and a blue and white linen